lakyei/lakyei/README.md

 - 👋 Hi, I’m @lakyei
 - 👀 My specialization is in web development
-- 🌱 I’m currently learning the MERN Stack
-- 💞️ I’m looking to collaborate on a number of web projects once I'm done learning
+- 💞️ I’m looking to collaborate on a number of web projects
-- 📫 You can reach me @lakyei on all the major social media platformsw
+- 📫 You can reach me using @lakyei on all the major social media platforms

 <!---
 lakyei/lakyei is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.